Jonathan Goldstein papers

 Arrangement note

-Arranged into three series, each representing a separate acquisition.
+Arranged into four series, each representing a separate acquisition.

 Immediate Source of Acquisition note